kay-dutch/ed-compass/README.md

 > drifting notes a real signal looks like.
 Turning it off is the single biggest
 > thing you can do for detection quality.
 Ship and effects audio can stay on.

+It hears your whole sound output, not just the game — so anything else playing lands in the recording alongside the signal.
+Worth silencing before a serious
+listen: **Discord or any voice chat**, **music players and Spotify**, **video in a browser tab**, and **Windows notification sounds**.
+A voice on Discord looks much like a transmission to a detector, and a paused video that resumes itself will sit in the middle of your capture.

 ## What you'll see

 Three indicators, in the order you should trust them: